-We obtained the Independent pricing curve data (I.C.I.S Heren) as at 30 September 2022.
+We obtained the Independent pricing curve data (I.C.I.S Heren) as at 30 September 2023.

-We recalculated management's assessment of the valuation of the derivative as at 30 September 2022 benchmarked to the I.C.I.S Heren curve.
+We recalculated management's assessment of the valuation of the derivative as at 30 September 2023 benchmarked to the I.C.I.S Heren curve.

-We discussed the process of valuation with management and the provider of the gas swap arrangements.
+We discussed the process of valuation with management to establish whether there had been any changes in methodology from the prior year.